w3c/wcag-act-rules/content/rules/e7aa44/proposed.md

 <a class="example-link" title="Passed Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/e7aa44/dedfb667190bd564527247550565cdea8ccefd3f.html">Open in a new tab</a>

-This `audio` element describes some of the text on the same page.
-The text on the page labels the audio as an alternative.
+This `audio` element has a play button, and the text on the page labels the audio as an alternative.

 ```html
 <html lang="en">